TheSoftwareDesignLab/hall-of-apps-tools/README.md

 </p>

 <p align="justify">
-  In addition to the above, the table below shows in detail the data types of each of the attributes of the collection, as well as the percentage of null values
+  In addition to the above, the table below shows the data types of each of the attributes of the collection, as well as the percentage of null values.
+It is important to clarify that this analysis was done with a sample of <strong>70000</strong> records from the collection.
 </p>